Hamiltonicity of covering graphs of trees: Extending the billiard strategy

 We check that the four properties of the lemma hold.
 The first property holds by the induction hypothesis.
 The second property holds for $2 \leq t \leq m-1$ by the induction hypothesis and holds for $t = m$ by the construction.
 The third property holds for $2 \leq t \leq m-2$, by the induction hypothesis.
-For $t = m-1$, the statement must hold, as each component is a cycle and each path $P_j$ does not exit a component of $v_{m-1}^{\sigma}$ until $P_j$ cannot visit any more vertices in that component.
+The statement also holds for $t = m-1$, as each component is a cycle and each path $P \in \mathcal P$ does not exit a component of $v_{m-1}^{\sigma}$ until $P \in \mathcal P$ cannot visit any more vertices in that component.
 The fourth statement also holds by the induction hypothesis and by construction.
 Thus, induction is complete, and the theorem is proven. \end{proof}